patricksebastien/thereminacrayon/README.md

 https://github.com/git-moss/DrivenByMoss/wiki/Open-Sound-Control-(OSC)

+## VST
+Using VST2 - 64bit, just copy 11h11/vst/.so and rename it exactly like .dll, but glitching in bitwig

 ## TTYMIDI
 The open theremin is configured in MIDI mode.
 Not using the hardware rx/tx connection, we need a way to send the serial midi to pd.
 The included ttymidi (fixed a problem of linkage to pthread) is doing exactly this job (read midi serial -> alsa midi -> pd).